-As the snow begins to pile up at the higher elevations and cross country skis, snowshoes and sleds are being pulled out of storage, it is time to think about Washington State Parks Sno-Park Permits.
-Winter access areas require special attention, above and beyond summer time needs.
-This includes plowing parking lots, grooming ski & snowmobile trails and clearing access roads and trails.
-Permits are required at most sites and are administered by Washington State Parks.
+When snow begins to pile up at the higher elevations and you pull your cross-country skis, snowshoes, and sleds out of storage, you need to know about Washington State Parks Sno-Park Permits.
+Winter access areas require special maintenance above and beyond summer needs.
+This includes plowing parking lots, grooming ski & snowmobile trails, and clearing access roads and trails.
+Many winter recreation sites require a permit administered by Washington State Parks.

 How do you know where the pass is required?
-There will always be a sign at the parking lot that indicates that a Sno-Park pass is needed in the winter.
-See a full list of sites.
-Green Trails maps currently doesn’t show where these are needed.
+Signs at the parking lot that indicate a Sno-Park pass requirement in the winter.